 ARTICLE VII – ASSOCIATION OFFICERS

-The officers of the Association shall be President, Vice President, Treasurer, and Secretary.
+The officers of the Association shall be President, Past-President, Vice-President, Treasurer, and Secretary.

 The officers shall perform the duties that pertain to their respective offices as outlined below and such additional duties as may be specified by the Board of Directors.
 In the case of a vacancy in the office of Vice President, Treasurer, or Secretary, the vacancy shall be filled by a majority vote of the Board.

 A. The President shall be the presiding officer of the Board of Directors.
 In addition, the President shall serve as the presiding officer of the Executive Committee and shall be able to cast a vote on all matters before both bodies.
 The President shall have the power to appoint the members of any committees established by the Association.
 The President shall have such other duties as may be assigned by the Board or by the Executive Committee.
 The President has the authority to call meetings of the Board.

 B. If the President is absent from a meeting, the Vice-President shall serve as presiding officer.
 If the President can no longer serve for any reason, then the Vice-President shall automatically assume the office of President for the remainder of the President’s term.
 The Vice-President shall be a voting member of the Executive Committee and the Board and shall serve as Chairman of the Governmental Relations Committee.